-For financial assets that are subject to impairment under IFRS 9, the Company applies general approach - three stage model for impairment.
+For all other financial instruments that are subject to impairment under IFRS 9, the Company applies general approach - three stage model for impairment.
 The Company applies a three stage model for impairment, based on changes in credit quality since initial recognition.
 A financial instrument that is not credit-impaired on initial recognition is classified in Stage 1.